Today’s highlight in the countdown to our 30th birthday is a real pair of aces…

 A treasure trove of photographs, negatives, contact sheets and ephemera

-The Museum preserves the Tony Ray-Jones archive as part of the National Photography Collection, and this includes over 2,700 contact sheets of his work.
+The National Science and Media Museum preserves the Tony Ray-Jones archive as part of the Science Museum Group Collection, and this includes over 2,700 contact sheets of his work.
 If we estimate that each contact sheet shows 30 images, this means that we have access to a massive 81,000 photographs—most of which have never been seen by the public.

 Using this incredible record, which also contains Ray-Jones’ diaries, we can see the scenes he chose to shoot, discover what he thought made a good photograph, unlock his ideas, and even learn his favoured car cleaning method.
 We can begin to discover the man behind the photographs.